jason17h/stem-search/README.md

 The script to process the data can be found in `scripts/process_data.py`.
 Run this via `python scripts/process_data.py`.
 Steps in the data processing include:
 - Processing the arXiv metadata into a DataFrame
-- Filtering `cord_papers.csv` for entries with both a title and an abstract
+- Filtering `cord_metadata_raw.csv` for entries with both a title and an abstract
 - Extracting useful columns in each metadata set to save space
 - Exporting the processed data into parquet files